GrapheneOS/platform_system_extras/simpleperf/README.md

 ### How to use it

-Open a terminal and from `simpleperf` directory type:
+Open a terminal and from `simpleperf` or `simpleperf/scripts` directory type:
 ```
 ./inferno.sh  (on Linux/Mac)
 ./inferno.bat (on Windows)